nicholaskajoh/alphacoder.xyz/content/blog/ml-chops-linear-regression.md

 ![](https://cdn-images-1.medium.com/max/800/1*iC2R89E_DBY5fSuQApTwhg.png)
 _Graph of linear data_

 The first thing you probably noticed is how somewhat scattered the data points are.
-There’s is a pattern though, and it’s linear.
+There is a pattern though, and it’s linear.
 As the value on the horizontal axis increases, the value on the vertical axis \[generally\] increases as well (positive correlation).

 # Best fit line